Structure-preserving Interpolatory Model Reduction for Port-Hamiltonian Differential-Algebraic Systems: Regularization of PHDAE Systems

+As final step one computes a column compression of the full row rank matrix $\bar \bJ_{41}$ and applies a an appropriate congruence transformation.
+This yields the desired form.

+The fact that the several $\bP$ blocks do not occur follows again from the semidefiniteness of the transformed passivity matrix.
+Since $\bJ_{51}$, $\bB_{42}$ and $\bB_{63}$ are invertible, it follows immediately that $\bu_3=0$ and $\hat \bx_1=0$ and that $\hat \bx_5$ is uniquely determined by all the other variables.
+Considering the subsystem obtained by removing the first, fifth, and sixth block row and column, it follows by the symmetry structure that the condition ({C2}) holds if and only ({O2}) holds. \end{proof}

-Note that even though the procedure to compute the condensed form (\ref{structstc})-(\ref{structout}) was used to prove that the controllability conditions ({C2}) and ({O2}) hold, it also immediately separates the dynamical part (given by the first block row) the algebraic index-$1$ conditions (with and without dissipation, given by the second and third block rows), and the index-$2$ conditions (given by the fourth block row).
-The last row is the singular part of the free system.
-However, since the conditions ({C2}) and ({O2}) hold, the system can be made regular by output feedback.
-Note that this is already displayed in the subsystem (\ref{subsystemstate})-(\ref{subsystemout}), so the regularization can be made immediately after creating (\ref{subsystemstate})-(\ref{subsystemout}).
-Let us denote, for ease of notation, this subsystem by
+The procedure to compute the condensed form (\ref{structstc}) immediately separates the dynamical part (given by the second block row), the algebraic index-$1$ condition (given by the third block rows), and the index-$2$ conditions (given by the fifth and first block row).
+In the following, for ease of notation, we denote the system that is obtained by removing the variables $\widehat \bx_1$, $\widehat \bx_4$ and the corresponding first and fifth equation by